 Fun Condiments & Fixings

 The accompaniments can be just as important as the main dishes!
-Try some fun jams and jellies, different spreads, or make your own like this Whipped Honey Butter.
+Try some fun jams and jellies, different spreads, or make your own like this honey butter below!

 Cocktails & Mocktails